MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/getting-started/setting-up/setup-new-project.md

 ### 2. Import required dependencies and MRTK3 packages with Mixed Reality Feature Tool

 There are a handful of packages that MRTK3 uses that aren't part of this preview.
-To obtain these, use the [`Mixed Reality Feature Tool`](/windows/mixed-reality/develop/unity/welcome-to-mr-feature-tool) and select the latest versions of the following in the **Discover Features** step.
+To obtain these packages, use the [`Mixed Reality Feature Tool`](/windows/mixed-reality/develop/unity/welcome-to-mr-feature-tool) and select the latest versions of the following in the **Discover Features** step.

 **Since MRTK3 is in early preview release, you need to check 'Show preview releases' under Settings > Feature tab.**